 Our Modern Fertility Ovulation Test helps you pinpoint your luteinizing hormone (LH) levels to predict your 2 most fertile days.
 With our test, you’ll get more insight than just a positive or negative result — you’ll be able to see your LH change daily and track low, high, or peak levels.
 This is key for understanding whether you're in your fertile window and approaching ovulation (when you have the highest chances of pregnancy).

-Once you’re ready to start testing for pregnancy, we’ve got you covered with the Modern Fertility Pregnancy Test.
-It’s just as accurate from the day of your missed period as leading pregnancy tests — and is also more affordable.
+And once you’re ready to start testing for pregnancy, we’ve got you covered with the Modern Fertility Pregnancy Test.

 Our Ovulation Test and Pregnancy Test both work seamlessly with the Modern Fertility App.
 Our ovulation and cycle tracker helps you find your fertile window more easily by logging and tracking your periods, sex or insemination, and Ovulation Test results.
 With the app, you'll get a countdown on when to test for pregnancy.